teambit/docs/docs/aspects/teambit.react/react/react.docs.md

 overridePreviewConfig(config: Configuration): EnvTransformer
 ```

-Overrides the Webpack configurations for the [Preview](/building-with-bit/environments#preview) environment service, with a new ([webpack.config.js](https://webpack.js.org/configuration/)) configuration file.
+Overrides the Webpack configurations for the 'Preview' environment service, with a new ([webpack.config.js](https://webpack.js.org/configuration/)) configuration file.

 For example: